 Additional Add Ins: Sunflower Seeds, Pumpkin Seeds, Almonds, Walnuts, Cashews, Maca, other spices (nutmeg, ginger, cardamon, turmeric, or vanilla)

 If you’re like me you need something sweet after dinner!
-For a quick treat on the go, or an option if there is no fruit of vegan suitable dessert I am bought a ZazuBean dark chocolate bar.
+For a quick vegan snack on the go, or an option if there is no fruit of vegan suitable dessert I am bought a ZazuBean dark chocolate bar.
 I like Zazubean because it is sweetened with coconut sugar instead of refined sugar.
 They are also delicious and have many flavours!
 I am also bringing some Nomz energy bites.
 Although you can buy many different energy balls these days, these are my favourite.
 Really rich and chocolatey, made from whole ingredients and they are also a Canadian company!

 Verdict: BRING MORE CHOCOLATE THAN YOU THINK YOU NEED.
 This chocolate was saviour on travel days.
 Good thing there were lots of Oreos in Asia to keep me happy!
 Not the healthiest but a staple vegan junk food!